Climate and Average Weather Year Round in George Town Cayman Islands

 George Town experiences some seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 9.5 months, from March 13 to December 30, during which time the comfort level is muggy, oppressive, or miserable at least 92% of the time.
-The muggiest day of the year is July 31, with muggy conditions 100% of the time.
+The muggier period of the year lasts for 9.5 months, from March 14 to December 31, during which time the comfort level is muggy, oppressive, or miserable at least 92% of the time.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in George Town experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.0 months, from October 24 to March 25, with average wind speeds of more than 13.2 miles per hour.
 The windiest month of the year in George Town is December, with an average hourly wind speed of 15.6 miles per hour.